-The sinner, by his preparatory seeking, gains no ac vantage.
-There he lies, dead in trespasses and sins, as for removed from spiritual life, or holiness, as ever a dea corpse was from natural life; until at length, ceasing from his own works, he comes to the conviction that there nothing he can do for himself but go now, just as he i and submit to Christ.
-As long as he thinks there is some thing he must do first, he never feels that now is God time of salvation.
+The sinner, by his preparatory seeking, gains no advantage.
+There he lies, dead in trespasses and sins, as far removed from spiritual life, or holiness, as ever a dead corpse was from natural life; until at length, ceasing from his own works, he comes to the conviction that there is nothing he can do for himself but go now, just as he is, and submit to Christ.
+As long as he thinks there is something he must do first, he never feels that now is God's time of salvation.
 And as long as the Christian is seeking sanctification in the way of works, he never feels that now is God's time to give him the victory over sin.